SFDigitalServices/sfgov/README.md

 ### Prerequisites

 - Latest version of [Lando](https://docs.devwithlando.io) installed.
-- A global installation of [Composer](https://getcomposer.org)
+- A global installation of [Composer](https://getcomposer.org)*

 ### Instructions

 1. **Get the codebase**: `git clone git@github.com:SFDigitalServices/sfgov.git`. _Note: Always use the Github repository for development.
 CircleCI is used to deploy an artifact build to Pantheon via Github._
+2. Go to the root directory. `cd sfgov`
 2. **Run the custom script** which will also install Composer dependencies: `./scripts/custom/local_dev_setup.sh`
-3. **Download the following assets** from the private files directory via SFTP:
+3. **Download the following assets** from files(_dev)/private/saml on Pantheon via SFTP or the Backups tab on the dashboard.
+Place them in web/sistes/default/files/private/saml:

     ```sh
     IDCSCertificate.pem